 A truck safari came to our rescue.
 My wife and I would make our own way to Cairo, where we’d meet the truck.
 It would then take us on a two-month tour through Egypt, across to Sudan, through Eritrea and Ethiopia, and to Kenya.
 From Kenya, we’d be back on our own again.

-And so, on 1st July 1995, after spending the night in Windsor Castle (with a friend who sang in the Castle choir), my wife and I caught a train to London.
+After a night in Windsor Castle (courtesy of a friend who sang in the Castle choir), my wife and I caught a train to London on 1st July 1995.
 And two days later, we boarded the Eurostar and bid a fond farewell to England.

 We headed north to Finland to stay with a friend in her summer house.
 And then my wife and I turned south, travelling by ferry, train, bus, taxi, truck and bicycle, like Palin, for the next eight months to Zimbabwe.
 Our overland adventure ended on 23rd February 1996.
 And we boarded a plane to fly from Harare to Perth, Western Australia.